Frequently Asked Questions by Prospective Ph.D. Students

 Those entering with an M.S. require fewer formal courses than those entering with a B.S., since some of your Master’s credits may transfer over to UMD (depending on the specific courses).
 In such cases, the time to degree may be shorter, though a lot depends on the specific student’s motivation and research performance.
 However, in general, students entering with a B.S. or an M.S. (or M.Tech or M.Eng) can all do equally well here.
 If your end goal is a Ph.D., I would not be particularly concerned regarding whether or not you had a Master’s degree or not when applying here.

 Are there courses to take on things like technical writing or other professional development?

 We do not require graduate students to take any specific courses in things like technical writing.
-That said, there are a variety of centers on campus that can help students develop these skills, such as the Teaching and Learning Transformation Center (TLTC) or various writing groups and retreats offered through the Graduate School.
+That said, there are a variety of centers on campus that can help students develop these skills, such as the Teaching and Learning Transformation Center (TLTC), the Graduate School Writing Center or various writing groups and retreats offered through the Graduate School.
 In addition, there are various workshops that take place throughout the year on techniques like science communication and other skills that you can sign up for.
 I am happy to support those kinds of activities for you if you would benefit from them.